privacy-tech-lab/privacyflash-pro/README.md

 If your browser does not connect to the localhost, try disabling any antivirus software (e.g., [eset](https://www.eset.com/us/)) that you may be running.

-PrivacyFlash Pro analyzes iOS app source code in Swift and third party libraries in Swift and Objective-C. The library analysis works for uncompiled and compiled libraries.
+PrivacyFlash Pro analyzes iOS app source code in Swift and its integrated third party libraries in Swift and Objective-C. The library analysis works for uncompiled and compiled libraries.
 PrivacyFlash Pro does not analyze iOS app source code in Objective-C.

-PrivacyFlash Pro (1.0.2) was tested to run on macOS Catalina (10.15.5) and the Brave Browser (1.9.80, Chromium: 81.0.4044.138 (Official Build) (64-bit)).

 ### Packaging

+You can also create a new packaged version of PrivacyFlash Pro.
 After successfully installing and running from source, run `python3 package.py` within the `privacyflash-pro/policygenerator` directory.
 A zipped file containg a MacOS distributable app will be generated in the `privacyflash-pro/policygenerator/dist` directory.

 **Note**: If packaging for public distribution, remember to update the version number in `privacyflash-pro/policygenerator/interface/index.html` and `privacyflash-pro/policygenerator/package.py`.